 Therefore, in the following, we can assume that $\ell$ is an even integer in $\{1,\dots,2nk-1\}$ and that there exists an automorphism $\sigma$ whose restriction to $N(K_{\frac{2nk+t}{t}\times t},0)$ is $\rho_0^{\ell}$.
-Then, according to condition \refeq{CondizioneDebole}\footnote{Here we could also use condition \refeq{CondizioneForte} of Proposition \ref{CondizioniGlobale} but, since this proof will be used also in the following Lemmas \ref{ProbDirectNK} and \ref{ProbInverse}, we use here the more general condition.}of Proposition \ref{CondizioniGlobale}, we must have that
+Then, according to condition \refeq{CondizioneDebole} of Proposition \ref{CondizioniGlobale}, we must have that

 whenever $x\in \E(A)$.
 We note that, when $x+\omega_c(x)\in \pm \E(A)$, $\sigma(x+\omega_c(x))=\rho_0^{\ell}(x+\omega_c(x))$ and hence, for such $x$, the realization of relation \ref{Condizione} only depends on the elements of $A$.
 Therefore we consider the following, weaker, condition